 Al Masmak Fort

-Located in Riyadh, the cultural hub of the Kingdom, the Fort is one of the most historically impactful and remarkable sites in the country.
+Located in Riyadh, the cultural hub of the Kingdom, the Fort is one of the country’s most historically impactful and remarkable sites.

 It features a mosque inside the Fort to represent the culture and the very heart of Arabian culture.
 Not only that, but a luxurious Diwan complete with a throne and interiors fit for royalty to showcase the cultural, religious, and social aspects of the Kingdom and its rulers.